 Understanding Your Circumstances, Then Putting Them in the Correct Perspective

-But when this project will start I am not entirely certain.
-The problem is that there's been a serious lull in work for me lately, which is part of the reason why I've been so into personal blogging, something that I dabble in from time to time but not on the full-time basis in which I suddenly have found myself participating.
-I'm well-aware that I'm afraid of the entire project suddenly evaporating - a fear that I'm not proud to admit that I have.
-But I have had plenty of past experiences where work was offered and I either mulled over it too long or I didn't really offer much enthusiasm and lost the work.
-But this isn't that.
-I'm very enthusiastic because this is going to be relatively easy work for me - it's just going to be extremely time-consuming.
+I've had plenty of past experiences where work was offered and I either mulled over it too long or I didn't really offer much enthusiasm and lost the work.
 As you'll learn in working freelance, though, as I work for an hourly rate most of the time and not a flat rate - the more time-consuming the project is, the more profitable it can end up being.

 At least I am aware of how I am handling a particular situation.
-Obviously, I should not be banking on this one opportunity.
+Obviously, I can't bank on a single opportunity going through.
 But pickings can be so slim, as the autumn tends to be the slow season for freelance content work until the holiday season really picks up.
 But of course, the holidays I'm talking about are the ones where you buy a lot of presents that no one really wants anyway.
 Perhaps I should be writing also about self-control, but Self-Awareness I think can serve as an umbrella for that concept.

 Being Aware When Things Are Getting Off-Track